 Reactive moderation relies on users to report inappropriate content when they see it.
 This means posts are usually only checked if a complaint is made about them, usually via the report abuse button.
 When ‘clicked’, an internal team of moderators get to work to review the offending post and remove it if necessary.

 Reactive moderation arguably puts power into the hands of the user.
 Significantly, it’s shifts the onus of responsibility for defamatory or illegal content (although not always) away from the site owner.
-On the flip site – reactive moderation can result in a lot of false positives, meaning users can report things for no good reason.
+On the flip side – reactive moderation can result in a lot of false positives, meaning users can report things for no good reason.

 Yes, reactive moderation is scalable, expanding effortlessly with an online community as it grows without increasing the workload or cost of moderating.

 However, not all is good with this method.
 Posts are only removed when reported, which may be too slow in an era of ‘up to the minute news’.

 In our view here at Crisp, removing a post that can tarnish and ruin your brand’s reputation in a matter of minutes is more important than saving a few dollars.